 I have also worked with the Concordia Student Union to look into Concordia’s investment practices and made recommendations for them to implement a socially responsible investment plan.
 Because of my research efforts, Concordia committed to developing a $5 million dollar socially responsible investment fund (that negatively screens for fossil fuels).
 Furthermore, and also because of the research project, the Concordia Foundation established a committee (called the Joint Responsible Investment Advisory Committee) to further discuss socially responsible investing at Concordia.
 You can access the research reports here.

 I also have worked as a lab coordinator/researcher in Dr. Ikeda’s Global Futures Laboratory, Dr. Jean Roch Laurence’s Hypnosis Laboratory, Dr. Pushkar’s Aging and Development Laboratory, Dr. Li’s Laboratory for Adult Development and Cognitive Aging, and Dr. Conway’s Social Psychology Laboratory.

 I am deeply involved in community activism.
 I am currently the Chair of Mobilization for the Concordia University Part-time Faculty Association (CUPFA).
-I also sit on the Joint Responsible Investment Working Group and The Food Advisory Working Group at Concordia University.
+I am also a board member for Co-op Collective Vision, and the Concordia Food Coalition.
+At Concordia, I sit on the Joint Responsible Investment Working Group, The Food Advisory Working Group and the Arts and Science Faculty Council.